 5. Reclining Cross-Legged Twist

-6. Yoga mudra arms, while sitting.
-Clasp hands behind back, stretch them towards floor, then exhale and lift them towards ceiling.
+6. Yoga mudra arms, while sitting. or standing, Clasp hands behind back, stretch them towards floor, then exhale and lift them towards ceiling.
 Hold for 5 breaths.
 Release.

 The practice of Being rather than Doing offers fulfillment on many levels.
 My yoga often serves as a refuge to hustle-bustle, grief, stress and struggle of everyday life.
 Whether it’s an achy back, sore legs, overwhelmed mind, or a tired heart, I know that practice will ease the suffering.